 The blog first appeared on the Chemist & Druggist website and has been reproduced with Bob and C&D’s kind permission.

 Pharmacist Support’s Addiction Support exists to support people experiencing problems with alcohol, drugs, gambling, eating disorders or other types of dependency.
 This service provides access to fully qualified addiction specialists, and all calls to the helpline are entirely confidential.
-If you have a dependency issue, or if you know of a friend or colleague with a problem, you can contact the Addiction Support Programme direct for advice on 0808 168 5132 or by emailing firstname.lastname@example.org
+If you have a dependency issue, or if you know of a friend or colleague with a problem, you can contact the Addiction Support service direct for advice on 0808 168 5132 or by emailing firstname.lastname@example.org